Hsuan Hua: Early life

 Hsuan Hua, born on the sixteenth day of the third lunar month in the year of Wuwu (Horse), April 26, 1918.
 Named Bai Yushu or Bai Yuxi 白玉書 (白玉璽) (Báiyù shū (Báiyù xǐ), White Jade Book (White Jade Jubilee), 白玉书 (白玉禧)) in Shuangcheng County of Jilin (now Wuchang, Harbin, Heilongjiang).
-After his birth, he cried for three days out of pity for beings in the saha world.
-Following a similar story of Gautama Siddhartha's Four Sights (the sight of a oldman, sick man, a corpse and an ascetic) which lead him to his realization.
-At age eleven Hsuan Hua saw a dead infant in the wild and he too contemplated about the nature of the Impermanence and Saṃsāra of the baby.
-That's when he resolved to leave home and cultivate the way, but didn't at the request of his mother.
-His mother was a vegetarian and held to the practice of reciting the name of Amitabha Buddha throughout her life.
-As a child, he followed his mother’s example.
+His mother was a vegetarian and maintained a habit of reciting Amitābha's name throughout her life.
+As a child, Hsuan Hua followed his mother’s example.

 At the age of twelve, he began bowing every day to repent his faults to his parents as an act of filial piety.
 Later he felt it was not enough to bow to them, so he gradually increased his bows to his teachers, the Emperor, the heavens, the earth until he was bowing to all living beings, hoping to bring peace to the world.
 He bowed every morning and evening, each time making more than 830 bows, which took five hours a day.
-His cultivation is in reference to the Great Learning (大学 (大學, Dàxué)), one of the Four Books of Confucianism, where one and align his affairs and relationships into order and harmony by first cultivativating oneself, then extending it to others.
+His cultivation is in reference to the Great Learning (大学 (大學, Dàxué)), one of the Four Books of Confucianism, where one and align his affairs and relationships into order and harmony by first cultivation oneself, then extending it to others.
 He request, to his parents, to leave so that he could find a teacher to help him on his spiritual path.
 After some time, with his parents’ permission he set forth and traveled in search of a true spiritual teacher.
 At fifteen Hsuan Hu took refuge with the Three Jewels under Venerable High Master Changzhi of Sanyuan Monastery in Harbin.
 He drew near the Abbot, Venerable High Master Changren.